boisgera/leap/Functions.lean.md

 ---     ccc
 ```

-Its code is a bit hard to read but that's the point that we're addressing
+Hopefully the functionality is clear but the implementation is quite hard hard
+to read.
+That's ok, this is precisely the point that we intend to address!
-here!
-We can make things easier for the reader by naming an intermediate
+To begin with, we can make things easier for the reader by naming an
-result:
+intermediate result:

 ```lean
 def indent' (n : Nat) (text: String) : String :=